| POST | /sanctions/save | Save a sanctions search |

 To override the Content-type in your clients, use the HTTP Accept Header, append the .xml suffix or ?format=xml

+The following are sample HTTP requests and responses.
 The placeholders shown need to be replaced with actual values.

 POST /sanctions/save HTTP/1.1